 WE TOO INJECT EACH SIDE WITH DIFFERENT FLAVORINGS.
 I CAN'T GO BACK TO EATING TURKEY BAKED IN THE OVEN NOW THAT WE DEEP FRY OURS.
 NOTHING LIKE IT.
 IT STAYS SO MOIST AND IS SO EASY AND QUICK TO DO

 Try catching Good Eats with Alton Brown on your local cable or satilite provider.
 It's on Food Network TV.
 He has an episode that will be replayed a number of times called "Fry Turkey Fry" and it has safety measures to take and just plain good cooking for deep frying your turkey.
-Believe me it looks so good I wanted to do one the night I saw it.

 Yes you should do this well away from the house, but more important and one of the biggest problems with frying turkey is the fire hazard due to overfilling the pot with oil.
 Remember that the turkey is going to displace the oil in the pot once you add it, so you need a lot less than you think.
 One way to check this is to put your turkey in the container and then cover it with water.
 When you pull the turkey out, note where the water line is before you dump out the water.
 This is where your oil level should be when you get ready to fry.